Balluff - BVS CA-GT Technical Documentation

 Note

-Especially drivers written against an older version of the NDIS specification should be disabled or even removed from the system since a single NDIS 5 (or smaller) driver in the driver stack can degrade the overall performance significantly.
+Especially filter drivers written against an older version of the NDIS specification should be disabled or even removed from the system since a single NDIS 5 (or smaller) driver in the driver stack can degrade the overall performance significantly.
 This is especially true for older versions of Wireshark coming with an old version of WinPcap!
 These should be upgraded to newer Wireshark releases using Npcap if possible and WinPcap drivers should be removed from the system!
 Using Wireshark at 10G is only recommended for debugging purposes.
 Shipped systems should NOT use Wireshark in the background since this comes with a huge performance overhead.

 Maximum transmission unit (MTU) / Jumbo Frames